MobilityData/gtfs-validator/README.md

 Instructions to run the application locally are available in our [Usage page]().

 # How to run tests locally
-Unit tests, and end to end testing are implemented.
+Unit tests, and end-to-end testing are implemented.
 Please refer to our [Test Documentation page]() for details.

 # Architecture
 The architecture of the `gtfs-validator` is described in our [Architecture page]().